-Testosterone levels are controlled by the brain and pituitary gland.
+The brain and pituitary gland control testosterone levels.
 Once produced, the hormone moves through the blood to carry out its various important functions.

 Testosterone decreases naturally with age.
 It is important to receive tests to determine whether any imbalances are due to an active condition.

 High or low levels of testosterone can lead to dysfunction in the parts of the body normally regulated by the hormone.

 When a man has low testosterone, or hypogonadism, he may experience:

 - erectile dysfunction